joevbruno/react-training/Intro.md

 }
 ```

 We have a super simple function `render`.
-It has a single argument or property (let's just call it a prop), `title`.
-It has a return value.
+It has a single argument or property (let's just call it a `prop`), `title`. *It has a return value.* By default, in Javascript, everything has a return value - the value may be `undefined`.
+We need to ensure that it isn't.
+Return null or something else.
 Currently, this function doesn't utilize or manipulate any value outside of itself.
-Thus, it is a pure function without side-effects.
+Thus, it is a [`pure function` without `side-effects`](https://egghead.io/lessons/javascript-redux-pure-and-impure-functions).
 These kinds of functions will be really important later.

 We could, of course, pass other arguments / props.
 We could pass whatever we want - an object, an array, a number.
 We could pass multiple arguments or we could pass other *functions*.
 Whatever we need.